 In many cases, gum disease can be arrested and reversed with a thorough cleaning by the hygienist and adequate home care following the cleaning.
 In other situations, more aggressive treatment is indicated.
 Dr. Weldon has the ability to treat these cases up to and including laser therapy.
 There are many degrees of gum disease and if you would like a thorough consultation and analysis, we encourage you to reach out today!

 Dentures & Partials

 Dentures are one of several treatment methods for the replacement of missing teeth.
 In addition to the teeth, dentures replace what is missing from the surrounding supporting structures (gum tissues).
 There are two main variants of dentures; complete dentures which replace all of the teeth in the upper and/or lower arch and partial dentures which are designed to replace some of the missing teeth.
 Dentures can be utilized when teeth are missing from tooth decay, periodontal disease, or trauma.
 The results can be transformative and can provide a return to necessary form and function.
-Weldon General & Cosmetic Dentistry offers a myriad of teeth replacement options for the residents of Ocala and surrounding communities.
+Weldon Implant and Cosmetic Dentistry of Ocala offers a myriad of teeth replacement options for the residents of Ocala and surrounding communities.
 To learn more, Click here!

 We believe that there is no replacement for healthy natural teeth.
 We attempt to save teeth in every situation.
 When extractions are necessary, we will make every attempt to provide this treatment in a comfortable, relaxed, and caring environment.

 Fillings & Restorations